ares466/aws-notes/caching_delivery_edge/CLOUDFRONT.md

 Lambda@Edge functions can be used to adjust data between the viewer and the origin.
 Each of the stages of a CloudFront request (viewer request, origin request, origin response, and viewer response) support Lambda@Edge functions.

 ![CloudFront - Lambda@Edge](../static/images/cloudfront_lambda%40edge.png)

+Lambda@Edge can be used for:
+- A/B testing (viewer request)
+- Migration between different S3 origins (origin request)
+- Different objects based on device (origin request)